zmarffy/debpacker/README.md

 3/7/21: This is not my proudest code.
 It is ugly and I learned a lot since then.
 I need to majorly, majorly rewrite this.
 One day.

+4/16/21: Started the refactor.
+Expect pushes this year!
+I have learned quite a bit.

 ## Important features

 * Easy integration into even enterprise-level build tools